 Quebec is the only province whose official language is French.
-The capital city is Quebec City (670 000).
-Quebec is also home to Canada’s second largest city, and the second largest French speaking city in the world, Montreal (3.6 million people).
-Other major cities are all located in proximity to the St. Lawrence river (which links Quebec and Montreal to the Atlantic Ocean) and include Trois-Rivieres, (48,419) Sherbrooke, (152,100), Chicoutimi-Jonquiere (162 500) and Hull (62,339).
-Since the end of World War II, more than 650,000 immigrants from over 80 countries have moved to Québec, particularly to the multicultural city of Montreal.
+The capital city is Quebec City, with a population of nearly 800,000.
+Quebec is also home to Canada’s second largest city, and the second largest French speaking city in the world, Montreal (more than four million people).
+Other major cities located in proximity to the St. Lawrence river,which links Quebec and Montreal to the Atlantic Ocean, include Hull-Gatineau (314,000), Trois-Rivieres (155,000), Sherbrooke (212,000), and Saguenay (160,000).

 Quebec is steadily rebounding from a period of economic recession that saw unemployment on the rise.
 During this period of uncertainty some major Canadian companies shifted headquarters away from Montreal.
-Today after a decade of stability the province’s economy is steadily adding jobs and attracting new companies with its highly skilled workforce.
-The unemployment rate currently sits at approximately 7.2%, which represents a 33 year low for the province.
+Quebec is steadily adding jobs and attracting new companies with its highly skilled workforce.
+The unemployment rate currently sits at approximately 8.1%.

-The average earnings for a family in Quebec is approximately $48000 per year, leaving it very near the Canadian average.
-The province boasts an excellent standard of living however thanks to its affordable cost of living.
+The average gross earnings for a family in Quebec is approximately $70,480 per year, just below Canadian average.
+The province boasts an excellent standard of living, however, thanks to its affordable cost of living.
 The cost of living in Quebec is lower than the Canadian average, particularly when it comes to housing.
 Montreal is among the most affordable major cities in North America.

-While Quebec has among the highest provincial personal income tax rates at over 24%, these taxes translate into publicly provided services that contribute to high standards of living in the province.
+While Quebec has among the highest provincial personal income tax rates at over 21%, these taxes translate into publicly provided services that contribute to high standards of living in the province.
 Publicly provided healthcare and heavily subsidized transportation, post-secondary education and cultural services ensure that all Quebeckers have access to these important contributors to a high standard of living.
-However, the federal tax rate is abated in Quebec, and the minimum wage is at $9.50/hr.
+The federal tax rate is abated in Quebec, and the minimum wage is at $10.55/hr.

 Quebec Residential Housing

 Quebec has one of the most affordable housing markets in Canada.
-The average cost of a house in Montreal is below $200,000, despite the city’s large population.
+The average cost of a home in Montreal is $334,000, despite the city’s large population.
 This makes Montreal one of the most affordable cities of its size in North America.
-Even more affordable, houses in the capital Quebec City cost on average 35% less than they do in Montreal.
-Despite a recent real estate boom, rental costs have remained considerably lower than in Toronto and Vancouver.
-However, the average percentage of household income taken up by ownership costs is slightly above the Canadian average, ranging from 27-42% depending on the type of dwelling involved.
+Even more affordable, houses in the capital Quebec City cost on average $272,000, far less than in Montreal.
+Rental costs have remained considerably lower than in Toronto and Vancouver.

 Quebec is home to one of the most affordable and comprehensive educational systems in North America.
 According to Canadian law, all Canadian citizens under the age of 20 are entitled to an education through the end of secondary school at no direct cost to the user.
 Quebec has publicly funded elementary and secondary schools in both French and English as the language of instruction.
 Under Quebec’s Charter of the French Language however, students must attend French-language schools unless they, their parents, or their siblings have previously attended English language schools.
 This regulation is part of an effort to preserve the French language in Quebec within a mostly English-speaking country.
 All French-language schools offer English as a second language beginning in Grade 1.
 This regulation does not apply to private schools in Quebec.
 The province has the highest rate of private school attendance of any Canadian province.

 Quebec has a public school system that is unique within Canada.
 While most Canadian provinces offer publicly funded schools through to the end of Grade 12, Quebec’s secondary school students receive their diplomas after Grade 11.
-After completing secondary school, Quebec students may attend free pre-university or vocational programs through the province’s CEGEP (Collège d'Enseignement Général et Professionel) system.
-These schools offer, with free tuition, either 2 year pre-university programs or 3 year vocational programs for diplomas.
+After completing secondary school, Quebec students may attend free pre-university or vocational programs through the province’s CEGEP (Collège d'Enseignement Général et Professionnel) system.
+These schools offer, with free tuition, either two-year pre-university programs or three-year vocational programs for diplomas.
 Quebec chose this structure for their educational system in order to ensure that at least some amount of post-secondary education is universally accessible.

 Quebec Health Care